alekssadowski95/OpenPartsLibrary/README.md

 - Collect parts into My Bill of Materials for download and handoff.
 - Look up which BOMs already use a specific part.
 - Download CAD files and a structured hardware BOM package.
+- Download all CAD files for an entire BOM package with one click.
+- Use the interface in multiple languages.

 ## Search